-I am a freelance science writer who has contributed to Nature, New Scientist, Salon.com, Conservation, Science News, Science News for Students, and U.S. News & World Report.
+I am an award-winning freelance science writer who has contributed to Nature, New Scientist, Salon.com, Conservation, Science News, Science News for Students, and U.S. News & World Report.
 I earned a B.Sc. in biology from Stanford University, an M.F.A. in creative writing from Indiana University Bloomington, and a graduate certificate in science communication from the University of California, Santa Cruz.
-In 2010, I won the American Geophysical Union's Walter Sullivan Award for Excellence in Science Journalism.
-I'm a regular contributor to Conservation magazine and Nature's Careers section, and I blog at The Last Word on Nothing.
-I live in Seattle, Washington.
+I live in Seattle, Washington, and I'm on the board of the Northwest Science Writers Association.

 In the Fall 2013 issue of Conservation magazine, I wrote about the effect of illegal pot farms on endangered carnivores, the connection between pregnancy tests and frog disease, and a greener way to extract gold.

 In a feature for Nature, I took a closer look at alternative methods for evaluating research impact.